AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 ![image](https://github.com/DorotaLuna/ComfyUI-BlenderAI-node/assets/122320001/bdc796c0-7dec-4c5d-922e-17860941a23e)

-To improve writing long prompts, we made a function that can show all prompts in a separate textbox since Blender doesn't support multiline textboxes in nodes.
+To improve writing long prompts, we made a button that can show all prompts in a separate textbox since Blender doesn't support multiline textboxes in nodes.
 When you click the button on the side of the textbox, a window will open to write prompts in.
 The first time you do this, you might need to wait.
+Keep your cursor over the window while typing.

 ## Shortcut Keys